AhmedHedi0/Web3/README.md

  # Web3 Reward API

  This project is a full-stack decentralized application demonstrating how a Java Spring Boot backend can interact with an Ethereum smart contract.
-The application provides a REST API to manage users and issue ERC-20 token rewards for specific actions.
+It includes a React frontend for user interaction, a backend API for user management and reward issuance, and a Solidity smart contract for the token.

  ## Table of Contents